sac3g15/CoastSat_noc/README.md

 ## LIMITATIONS
 Landsat / Sentinel co-registration issue - Coregistration process uses displace() and displacement() from GEE.
 In some areas there remains a coregistration issue which can be seen when there are large and unexpected distances between shorelines delineated between Landsat and Sentinel images.
 GEE documents are relatviely unclear on the exact methods of the functions used to coregister images, but we are working on this issue.
 More details [here](#Comment-on-Co-registration "Goto Comment-on-Co-registration")

-Cloud persistance - In cloud presistant areas and where there are few images in the median collection in the year (count can be found in 'median_no' in output), clouds can remain in the image.
-Due to their spectral similarity to sand, some flase shorelines can be delineated.
+Cloud persistance - In cloud presistant areas and where there are few images in the median collection (count can be found in 'median_no' in shoreline attribute table), clouds can remain in the image.
+Due to their spectral similarity to sand, some false shorelines can be delineated.

 Data gaps in Landat 7 - Despite median temporal filtering, as a result as a result of the data gap in Landsat 7, some images produce broken lines along the shore.
 Therefore, when extracting the baseline, some areas fail to have a baseline recording.
 I often fill these gaps by manually filling in the next closest (time) shoreline.

-Locations which have undergone massive change since 2000 can also be under represented.
-For example, extending splits may reach beyond the 170m distance either side of the 2000 baseline.
-Shorelines at a local scale should be visualised to understand the evolution of change in these areas.
-Multiple shorelines in a single year can also be mapped where the algorithm identifies multiple water/sand interfaces.
-This can protrude in the extraction of the baseline and current (2020) shoreline used to map erosion and accretion areas.
-This may over-estimate the shoreline change rate.
-Examples can be found in complex intertidal and shallow sloping areas.

 **If you like the repo put a star on it!**